A Brief History of MGGS…

 The beginning - 1888

-Maidstone Grammar School for Girls was founded in 1887 with funds provided by the Wardens of Rochester Bridge.
-The school opened in 1888 in a new building called Albion Place which was sited in Sittingbourne Road in Maidstone.
-The first headmistress was Miss Pope.
-She was so important to the running of the school that if she was absent, the school closed for the day!
-She hoped for a school of: “mixed girls of all ranks and classes…No matter what their position in society…provided they behave themselves, they may all enter.”
+Maidstone Grammar School for Girls was founded in 1887 with funds provided by the Wardens of Rochester Bridge in Albion Place.
+The first headmistress was Miss Pope, she hoped for a school of: “mixed girls of all ranks and classes…No matter what their position in society…provided they behave themselves, they may all enter.”

 Early 20th Century